Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Conformal prediction under feedback covariate shift

 \subsection{Conformal prediction for exchangeable data}

-To explain how to construct valid confidence sets under FCS, we first walk through the intuition behind conformal prediction in the setting of exchangeable training and test data, then present the adaptation to accommodate FCS.
+To explain how to construct valid confidence sets under FCS, we first walk through the intuition behind conformal prediction in the setting of exchangeable data, then present the adaptation to accommodate FCS.

 \paragraph{Score function.}